datagrok-ai/public/help/govern/authentication.md

 ## Authentication details

-When user enters logs in, login and password pair is being passed to the server, and, if password hash matches stored hash, session token is being generated.
-Now, every API call should be made with http header "Authorization: token", where "token" is session token.
+When a user enters logs in, the login and password pair is passed to the server, and, if the password hash matches the stored hash, a session token is generated.
+Now, every API call should be made with http header "Authorization: token", where "token" is the session token.
 After logging out this token won't work anymore.

 Datagrok does not keep your password anywhere, after your log in.